ISLAUW/An-Improved-Dynamic-Latent-Variable-Regression-Model-for-Fault-Diagnosis-and-Causal-Analysis/README.md

 This work has been published and the link is https://onlinelibrary.wiley.com/doi/abs/10.1002/cjce.24757.

-The dataset in my codes is Tennessee Eastman Process (TEP).
+The dataset in my MATLAB codes is Tennessee Eastman Process (TEP).